fabrikschleichach/BEXIS2_Documents/Manuals/RPM/Manual.md

 You can think of a Variable Template as a construction plan for a variable.
 It defines the data type and unit of a variable.

-The idea of Variable Templates is to **support reusability**: You don`t have to define the data type or unit of a variable every time you use it in your tabular data.
+The idea of Variable Templates is to **support reusability**: You don`t have to define the data type or unit of a variable each time you upload data.
 Instead, you can pick an existing variable template and modify its properties according to your needs.
 This way, you also **improve data quality**, since similar things are defined to be similar, and thus can be more easily related to each other.

+To increase the compatibility of our project data with data from other biodiversity projects, the naming of our variable templates is mainly based on **Darwin Core**.
+[Darwin Core](https://dwc.tdwg.org/) "includes a glossary of terms (in other contexts these might be called properties, elements, fields, columns, attributes, or concepts) intended to facilitate the sharing of information about biological diversity by providing identifiers, labels, and definitions."

 ### 3.1 Data Types